 - ISBN: 1850784809

 We want you to gain an insight into the challenge of leprosy and an informed interest in the lives of people affected by the disease and the work of the Nepal Leprosy Trust.
-It is therefore best to aim to be at Lalgadh for at least 6 weeks which also allows for strikes and disruptions.
+It is therefore best to aim to be at Lalgadh for at least 2 to 4 weeks which also allows for strikes and disruptions.

 Under Nepali Government rules, non-Nepalis require the equivalent of a work permit before they can undertake formal work within the country.
 You will not have a work permit and will therefore not be taking up a formal work role: you will be visiting NLT’s projects in order to observe and learn.
 You will also have an opportunity to share in the life of NLT and the community.